ShashankP26/iQGateway/README_Malaria.md

 The script will print the training and validation accuracy and loss values during each epoch.
 It will also save the best performing model based on the validation loss.

-**Further Exploration:**

-- Experiment with different CNN architectures and hyperparameters.
-- Visualize the learned filters to understand the features the model identifies.
-- Test the model's performance on a new, unseen dataset.

-**License:**

-[Include your preferred license here, e.g. MIT License]

-**Contributions:**

-We welcome contributions to this project!
-Please see the CONTRIBUTING.md file for guidelines on how to contribute.